atrivialhero/atrivialhero.github.io/love.md

 A great spot for hiking in Albuquerque, New Mexico.
 It is a flat, desert landscape packed with petroglyphs.
 On a clear day, you can lose yourself on an easy walk while reading prehistoric messages on the rocks.
 Look at their <a href="http://www.nps.gov/petr/index.htm" target="_blank">website</a> for more information.

 ***Driving through Arizona***
 I honestly think that Arizona may very well be the most beautiful state in the union.
 It has two of the world's seven natural wonders.
 As you drive through it, the landscape flows from forest to desert to amazing rock formations.
-I recommend using the smaller freeways instead of the main highway everytime.
-It will add time to your drive, but it will also add beauty.
+I recommend using the smaller freeways instead of the main highway every time.
+It will add time to your drive, but it will also add experience.
 Read more <a href="http://www.visitarizona.com/things-to-do/driving-tours-scenic-roads" target="_blank">here</a>.

 ***Red Rock Canyon***
 In my hometown of Las Vegas, Nevada, there are hidden treasures of which people are unaware.
 Vegas has so much more than the strip and casinos.
-On the west side of town there are some of the most beautiful rocks for hiking and climbing that you will find anywhere in the world.
+On the west side of town, there are some of the most beautiful rocks for hiking and climbing that you will find anywhere in the world.
 This conservation area is a must see when visitng Vegas if you can stay sober long enough for a hike.
 Learn all about their trails <a href="http://www.redrockcanyonlv.org" target="_blank">here</a>.

 <a name="Food"></a>
 Food